Eppo-exp/eppo-docs/docs/how-tos/integrating-with-contentful.md

 ![Contentful field setup](/img/how-tos/integrating-with-contentful/contentful-field-setup.png)

 Now to create our variants, navigate to the content page and create two content entries using the Homepage Content Model you created above.
-Name one “Homepage Redesign” and the other “Homepage Redesign”.
+Name one “Homepage Baseline” and the other “Homepage Redesign”.
 Each version should reflect the copy you want to test:

 ![Contentful variant setup](/img/how-tos/integrating-with-contentful/contentful-variant-setup.png)